 What is Aspartylglucosaminuria?

 Aspartylglucosaminuria or AGU for short, is an ultra-rare genetic disease belonging to a group of lysosomal storage disorders.
 Lysosomes are cellular compartments containing enzymes, responsible for the final (cellular) breakdown of fats, proteins and sugars.
 One of the lysosomal enzymes, called aspartylglucosaminidase (AGA), is necessary for breakdown of glycoproteins (proteins with a long-chain sugar attached to them).
-A malfunction of this enzyme leads to the physical and neurological disease manifestations.
+A malfunction of this enzyme leads to the physical and neurological disease manifestations in AGU.

 Early signs of Aspartylglucosaminuria (AGU):

-Articulation problems and speech/language delay
+Articulation problems and speech/language delay;

-Clumsiness or delayed/slow motor functions
+Clumsiness or delayed/slow motor functions;

 The first sign of AGU is slow speech development.
 The kids are more clumsy that their peers, with awkward walking or running, sometimes leaning forward.
 Delayed speech, attention deficit, clumsiness, restlessness, continuous respiratory infections are present in most of the preschoolers.

-Autism or Aspartylglucosaminuria?
+Autism or Aspartylglucosaminuria or ADHD?